jgarder/Marlin-Coreception-300/README.md

 8. B Lower Z by 1 mm until  Nozzle to bed is close...
 8. C lower z by .025 or smaller while sliding a piece of paper under a clean nozzle UNTIL slight friction can be felt.
 9. Go TO main->configuration - Store settings
-10. print test calibration cube.
+10. Start a print test calibration cube.
-11. Watch while print starts if first layer isn't perfect, double-click and enter babystepping mode - Change Z height accordingly (If you do change the settings, repeat step 8)
+11. Watch while print starts if first layer isn't perfect, click the XYZ position bar (on Color Touchscreens) to enter babystepping mode which will change your initial Probe Z offset (takes 10 presses to change .01 to .02), proceed to Change Z height to fit your material.(If you do change the settings, repeat step 9)

 <----------------NORMAL MARLIN BELOW------------------------------------------->